maybeanerd/eoy/slides.md

 # diluz.io

-It's a website, and it's mine.
+My personal website.

 ## State:
-- migrated to nuxt3
+- Migrated to nuxt v3.
-- entire redesign
+- Did a redesign.
-- it has i18n and dark mode
+- It has i18n and dark mode.
-- Did most of it on our vacation while others were reading, sleeping or swimming
+- Did most of it on our vacation while others were reading, sleeping or swimming.

 ---
 layout: intro-image-right